 In seeking nominees, our corporate governance and compensation committee encourages input from all members of our board.
 The committee considers both the "skills matrix" and board diversity.
 The corporate governance and compensation committee is authorized under its mandate to retain search firms to assist it in fulfilling its responsibilities.
-To the extent that the committee retains a search firm to assist it in "board searches" for qualified candidates, our Board Diversity and Term Limit Policy provides that the board will direct such firms to bring forward diverse candidates, and multiple women candidates in particular, for consideration as nominees to the board.
+To the extent that the committee retains a search firm to assist it in "board searches" for qualified candidates, our board diversity policy provides that the board will direct such firms to bring forward diverse candidates, and multiple women candidates in particular, for consideration as nominees to the board.
 It also provides that women candidates will be included in the evergreen list of potential board nominees.